keonlee9420/Comprehensive-Transformer-TTS/README.md

 - [x] [FastSpeech 2: Fast and High-Quality End-to-End Text to Speech](https://arxiv.org/abs/2006.04558) (Ren et al., 2020)

 ### Unsupervised Duration Modelings
-- [x] [One TTS Alignment To Rule Them All](https://arxiv.org/abs/2108.10447) (Badlani et al., 2021): We are finally freed from external aligners like MFA!
-The validation alignment up to 70K is shown below.
+- [x] [One TTS Alignment To Rule Them All](https://arxiv.org/abs/2108.10447) (Badlani et al., 2021): We are finally freed from external aligners such as MFA!
+Validation alignments for LJ014-0329 up to 70K are shown below as an example.

   <p align="center">
       <img src="./img/LJ014-0329.gif" width="60%">